What is a Curve card?

-If you need to Go Back in Time for purchases over £5,000, get in touch with them here.
+If you need to Go Back in Time for purchases over £5,000, get in touch with them.

 No charges on holiday

-An added benefit to the Curve card is that you can very easily use it for good exchange rates when you're at your destination, so you don't have to think ahead and potentially waste time trying to find the best rates.
+An added benefit to the Curve card is that you can very easily use it for good exchange rates when you're at your destination.
+This way, you don't have to think ahead and potentially waste time trying to find the best rates.

 No ATM fees abroad

 Say goodbye to ATM fees when withdrawing cash abroad.
 The Curve card will allow you to make free withdrawals.
 If you're on their standard card (free), you'll get free withdrawals of up to £200 per month.
 If you have a black card, you'll be able to take out up to £400 per month.